By Dr. Mohamed S. E. Abdel Wahab

 The Egyptian legal system, being considered as a civil law system, is based upon a well-established system of codified laws.
 Egypt’s supreme law is its written constitution.
 With respect to transactions between natural persons or legal entities, the most important legislation is the Egyptian Civil Code of 1948 (the “ECC”), which remains the main source of legal rules applicable to contracts.
 Much of the ECC is based upon the French Civil Code and, to a lesser extent, upon various other European codes and upon Islamic (Shariah) law, especially in the context of personal status.

-Despite the non-existence of an established system of legally (de jure) binding precedents, previous judicial decisions do have persuasive authority.
-Courts are morally and practically bound (de facto binding effect) by the principles and precedents of the Court of Cassation for civil, commercial, and criminal matters, and the Supreme Administrative Court for administrative and other public law matters.
+Despite the non-existence of an established system of legally (de jure) binding precedents, judicial decisions do have persuasive authority.
+Courts are morally and practically expected to uphold the principles and judgments of the Court of Cassation for civil, commercial, and criminal matters, and the Supreme Administrative Court for administrative and other public law matters.

-On January 25, 2011, the Egyptian revolution (the “Revolution”) took place and transmogrified the country’s political landscape, deposing the former regime led by the now defunct National Democratic Party, which has been in power for many years.
-Eighteen days after the Revolution had started, and specifically on February 11, 2011, Mohamed Hosni Mubarak has, in light of the Revolution’s demands, resigned and the Supreme Council of the Armed Forces (“SCAF”) was entrusted with running the State’s affairs until such time when power is transferred to a democratically elected President.
-The presidential elections took place in May and June 2012 and resulted in the election of Dr. Mohamed Morsi as the first Egyptian president to be democratically elected following the Revolution.
+On January 25, 2011, an Egyptian revolution (the “Revolution”) took place and transmogrified the country’s political landscape, deposing the former regime led by the now defunct National Democratic Party, which has been in power for many years.
+Eighteen days after the Revolution had started, and specifically on February 11, 2011, the former President Mohamed Hosni Mubarak has, considering the Revolution’s demands, resigned and the Supreme Council of the Armed Forces (the “SCAF”) was entrusted with running the State’s affairs until such time when power is transferred to an elected President.

-Prior to the election of Dr. Morsi and following the Revolution, SCAF has issued a constitutional declaration on February 13, 2011 (“Declaration 1”), whereby, inter alia, the following resolutions were taken:
+Following the January 2011 Revolution, the SCAF issued a constitutional declaration on February 13, 2011 (“Declaration 1”), leading to the following resolutions;

 - the Egyptian Constitution of 1971 was suspended,